romarcablao/scenarios-kubernetes/basics/deploy-istio-on-kubernetes/step5.md

 The BookInfo sample application deployed is composed of four microservices:

-* The _productpage_ microservice is the homepage, populated using the details and reviews microservices.
+* The _productpage_ microservice calls the details and reviews microservices to populate the page.
-* The _details_ microservice contains the book information.
+* The _details_ microservice contains book information.
-* The _reviews_ microservice contains the book reviews.
-It uses the ratings microservice for the star rating.
+* The _reviews_ microservice contains book reviews.
+It also calls the ratings microservice.
-* The _ratings_ microservice contains the book rating for a book review.
+* The _ratings_ microservice contains book ranking information that accompanies a book review.

-The deployment included three versions of the _reviews_ microservice to showcase different behaviour and routing:
+There are 3 versions of the _reviews_ microservice:

 * Version _v1_ doesn’t call the ratings service.
 * Version _v2_ calls the ratings service and displays each rating as 1 to 5 black stars.